Evolutionary Behavioral Ecology

-Evolutionary biologist, Dr. William LaRue, synthesizes perspectives from evolutionary psychology and neuroscience with traditional insights and introspective methods, especially those of Soto Zen, to help individuals at all life stages build their capacities for more vivacious, fulfilling, and joyful relationships more fully reflective of real human potential.
+Evolutionary biologist, Dr. William LaRue, synthesizes perspectives from evolutionary psychology and neuroscience with traditional insights and introspective methods, especially those of Soto Zen, to help individuals at all life stages build their capacities for more vivacious, fulfilling and joyful relationships, more fully reflective of our real human potential.

 See: CompassionateRelating.org for more on upcoming Albuquerque, Santa Fe, and Taos workshops.

 Building deep relationship skills is a life long quintessentially human project.
 In the journey toward deeper relationships, we face many difficulties, often very cryptic, rooted in both naturally selected human genetics and cultural conditioning.
 Few things lead to more suffering for ourselves and our social partners than our weaknesses in compassionate relating.
 Whether we know it or not, and in spite of our best conscious intentions, we work on our relationships under the heavy influence of evolved tendencies toward pursuing self-interest or, to be more exact, the maximization of lifetime inclusive fitness.
 Hence, we unknowlingly build mental models of others, and of ourselves, designed to manage relationships to serve surprisingly narrow fitness-enhancing goals that do not match our best conscious intentions.